 The Classroom Experience

-In Yellow Tail Tech, diversity elevates the learning experience for everyone involved.
+In Yellow Tail Tech, diversity in the classroom elevates the learning experience for everyone involved.
 Beza Mogese noted, “Students who are collaborative, communicative, etc. tend to get ahead in the program.”
 Faculty members take this to heart, weaving it into their teaching methods.
 By incorporating real-world collaborations into programs like “Lnx for Jobs,” they ensure that the classroom mirrors the diversity of the professional world, preparing students for what lies ahead.

 Jose Francisque shares a similar sentiment: “It helped me see different points of view, from language barriers to how they go about different things.”
 For Jose, what sets Yellow Tail Tech apart is “the patience of the teacher and the embracing of staff and fellow classmates.”